elchininet/postcss-rtlcss/README.md

 This property consists of a string map to treat some declarations as others, very useful to flip the values of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

->[!NOTE]
->This property is not available in the legacy version of the package

 ##### input

 ```css